List of Mike & Molly characters: Samuel

-Vincent Moranto
+Vince Moranto

-Vincent Moranto (Louis Mustillo) is Joyce's on-and-off boyfriend in Season 1, who thereafter becomes her fiancé.
+Vincent "Vince" Moranto (Louis Mustillo) is Joyce's on-and-off boyfriend in Season 1, who thereafter becomes her fiancé.
 He is a widower and tends to be chauvinistic and sarcastic, and also likes to openly discuss his sex life, one of the main reasons neither Mike nor Molly seek out his company nor spend more time around him than required.
 He is a high school dropout and can come across as unintelligent, though the series has shown or mentioned he had made a lot of money in the past through his various enterprises (some of which may be a bit "shady").
 In the second-to-last episode of Season 2, it is revealed he is technically still married to a much older woman.
 (Vince claims that at the time of their marriage, the woman was "a very do-able 60-year old.")
 Joyce throws out Vince when she learns of the marriage at Mike & Molly's wedding rehearsal.
 Vince actually hadn't seen the woman in several years, outside of a few attempts to get her to sign divorce papers, which she consistently refused because Vince still owes her $2,000 "plus interest."
 Mike negotiates with the woman to sign the divorce papers in exchange for $5,000 from Vince and the opportunity to kick Vince in the crotch.
 Joyce and Vince reconcile, and in the Season 3 episode "Thanksgiving Is Cancelled", they get married.
 Vince put off marrying her because he was broke.
 Although Molly knew he was a widower, she didn't know that he was broke due to his having to take care of his late wife when she got sick and eventually died until he explained it to her.
 When he explained how he stayed by her side and took care of her during her illness, Molly warmed up to Vince and even helped him cook a Thanksgiving dinner that he was forced to prepare on his own.
 In Season 5, he becomes an investor and silent partner in Abe's Diner, after Samuel assumes ownership.